-Similarly, despite having an RDP system, no foreign drug products have effectively received data exclusivity from China.
-China has proposed a series of reforms to establish a reasonable RDP period for biologics, however, the proposal would condition the terms of IP protection based on number of locally conducted clinical trials, as well as requiring foreign companies to launch the innovative product first, or simultaneously, in China - which can potentially delay the introduction of new therapies in other jurisdictions.
+No foreign drug products have effectively received data exclusivity from China, and biological products are expressly excluded from the system.
+This is despite a commitment made over twenty years ago when joining the WTO.
+China has proposed a series of reforms to establish a reasonable RDP period for biologics and small molecule drugs; however, little progress has been made.
+Moreover, the proposal would condition the terms of IP protection based on number of locally conducted clinical trials, as well as requiring foreign companies to launch the innovative product first, or simultaneously, in China - which could potentially delay the introduction of new therapies in other jurisdictions.
+Reforms that establish effective periods of RDP for all pharmaceutical products without these conditions are critical.

+In line with international best practice, RDP should be granted for any new product that is "new" to China not "new" to the world.
 China is the second largest pharmaceutical market in the world, and BIO member companies are incentivized to seek marketing approval promptly in China without the need for onerous regulatory requirements.
 Moreover, as noted, imposing an arbitrary window for seeking marketing approval in order to qualify for full RDP could have negative effects.
 For example, some companies may have an important reason for delaying entry into the China market, such as a need to conduct additional testing to address safety concerns due to an adverse event in another market.
 Furthermore, emerging biomedical SMEs may not have either the resources or the expertise in global marketing of products to meet the RDP requirement.